daltyboy11/vocab/design.md

 ## Modify a word
-`vocab modify <word> <newDefinition> [--type type]` Replace the definition for an existing word
+`vocab modify <word> <newDefinition> [--type type]` Replace the definition for an existing word. newDefinition **must** be enclosed in double quotes.

 ## Show version
 `vocab version`